 What Happens to Your Business in a Divorce?

 For couples with a high net worth or multiple assets, determining equitable distribution can prove difficult.
 This is especially true of business owners who own multiple businesses and have invested a significant amount of money in them.
-Florida statues state that marital assets should be divided 50/50, which includes all assets acquired during the marriage.
+Florida statutes state that marital assets should be divided 50/50, which includes all assets acquired during the marriage.
 This includes businesses; however, what does this mean for the business owner?
 Today, we go over what happens to your business in a divorce.

 Marital Assets Versus Separate Assets: Determining What to Divide